 “If Adam had not transgressed he would not have fallen, but he would have remained in the garden of Eden.
 And all things which were created must have remained in the same state in which they were after they were created; and they must have remained forever, and had no end.
 And they would have had no children; wherefore they would have remained in a state of innocence, having no joy, for they knew no misery; doing no good, for they knew no sin.”

 At first read, this may sound like it supports the literal interpretation of the creation story.
 But there’s more!
 Consider how we should interpret the passage in light of words just a few verses before:

 “It must needs be, that there is an opposition in all things.
 If not so, my first-born in the wilderness, righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad.
 Wherefore, all things must needs be a compound in one; wherefore, if it should be one body it must needs remain as dead, having no life neither death, nor corruption nor incorruption, happiness nor misery, neither sense nor insensibility.”

-Finally, I’ll add some thoughts from an early Mormon prophet and president of the LDS Church, who clearly rejected literal interpretation of the creation story:
+Finally, I’ll add some thoughts from Brigham Young.
+He was an early Mormon prophet and president of the LDS Church.
+And, in his General Conference sermon on 8 October 1854, he clearly rejected literal interpretation of the creation story: